grnet/synnefo/snf-app/docs/src/snf-asterias-ganeti-tools.rst

 .. todo:: kpap: verify instructions for installation from source.

-Use ``pip`` to install the latest version of the package from source, or request a specific version as ``snf-ganeti-tools==x.y.z``.
+Use ``pip`` to install the latest version of the package from source, or request a specific version as ``snf-asterias-ganeti-tools==x.y.z``.

 .. code-block:: console

-   pip install snf-ganeti-tools -f https://code.grnet.gr/projects/synnefo/files
+   pip install snf-asterias-ganeti-tools -f https://code.grnet.gr/projects/synnefo/files

-On Debian Squeeze, install the ``snf-ganeti-tools`` Debian package.
+On Debian Squeeze, install the ``snf-asterias-ganeti-tools`` Debian package.

 Package configuration
 ---------------------